gomobile/iotapp-template-onboard-led-blink/README.md

 Some boards have multiple LEDs that can be written to ("flashed" or "blinked").
 The `cfg-app-platform.js` module has been designed so you can override the pin that is used, by passing it an alternate pin during the init call (see the module documentation).
-Or, you can simply modify the code to change the default value.
+Or, you can simply modify the code in that file to change the default value.

 Important App Files
 -------------------